ankitkumar734ac/6Companies30days/README.md

 :white_check_mark: 4.Brackets in Matrix Chain Multiplication <a href="https://practice.geeksforgeeks.org/problems/brackets-in-matrix-chain-multiplication1024/1/">Link</a><br>
 :white_check_mark: 5.Phone directory (Question similar to this based on Amazon Pay as a service)<a href="https://practice.geeksforgeeks.org/problems/phone-directory4628/1/">Link</a><br>
 :white_check_mark: 6.Maximum of all subarrays of size k<a href="https://practice.geeksforgeeks.org/problems/maximum-of-all-subarrays-of-size-k3101/1">Link</a><br>
-- [ ] 7.First non-repeating character in a stream<a href="https://practice.geeksforgeeks.org/problems/first-non-repeating-character-in-a-stream1216/1">Link</a>
+:white_check_mark: 7.First non-repeating character in a stream<a href="https://practice.geeksforgeeks.org/problems/first-non-repeating-character-in-a-stream1216/1">Link</a><br>
-- [ ] 8.Count ways to N'th Stair(Order does not matter)<a href="https://practice.geeksforgeeks.org/problems/count-ways-to-nth-stairorder-does-not-matter1322/1/">Link</a>
+:white_check_mark: 8.Count ways to N'th Stair(Order does not matter)<a href="https://practice.geeksforgeeks.org/problems/count-ways-to-nth-stairorder-does-not-matter1322/1/">Link</a><br>
-- [ ] 9.Which among them forms a perfect Sudoku Pattern ?<a href="https://practice.geeksforgeeks.org/problems/is-sudoku-valid4820/1/">Link</a>
+:white_check_mark: 9.Which among them forms a perfect Sudoku Pattern ?<a href="https://practice.geeksforgeeks.org/problems/is-sudoku-valid4820/1/">Link</a><br>
 - [ ] 10.Nuts and Bolts Problem<a href="https://practice.geeksforgeeks.org/problems/nuts-and-bolts-problem0431/1">Link</a>
 - [ ] 11.Tree Serialization and Deserialization<a href="https://practice.geeksforgeeks.org/problems/serialize-and-deserialize-a-binary-tree/1">Link</a>
 - [ ] 12.Column name from a given column number<a href="https://practice.geeksforgeeks.org/problems/column-name-from-a-given-column-number4244/1/">Link</a>